teleprint-me/shunting-yard/README.md

 # Shunting-Yard Algorithm

+A minimal C implementation for converting infix arithmetic expressions to postfix (RPN).

+## Overview

 The **Shunting-yard algorithm**, invented by **Edsger Dijkstra**, parses arithmetic expressions written in **infix notation** and converts them to **postfix notation** (Reverse Polish Notation, or RPN).

-Postfix form simplifies evaluation by removing the need for parentheses and explicit precedence handling, making it ideal for interpreters, compilers, and calculators.
+Postfix form simplifies evaluation by removing the need for parentheses and explicit precedence handling, making it ideal for calculators, interpreters, and compilers.

 ## Dependencies